Ahsanuddin Amanullah: Professional career

 He has been instrumental in drafting and vetting subordinate and delegated legislation for various Acts passed by the Bihar Legislature.
 He served as counsel for a number of other government organisations, universities, corporate houses and was Legal Advisor to various establishments.
 Upon special request by the Advocate General, Maharashtra, he was nominated by the Advocate General, Bihar to represent the State of Maharashtra.
 He was Assistant Returning Officer for elections to the Bihar State Bar Council in 2002 and the Jharkhand State Bar Council in 2006.
 As an Advocate, he addressed Indian Administrative Service probationers at the Lal Bahadur Shastri National Academy of Administration, Mussoorie.

 He served as chairman, Patna High Court Juvenile Justice Committee; Member, Board of Governors, Bihar Judicial Academy, Patna, and; chairman, Patna High Court Legal Services Committee.

 He was appointed Executive Chairman, Andhra Pradesh State Legal Services Authority on 8 November 2021.

 He was appointed Chairperson, Bihar Judicial Academy on 11 October 2022.
 He was appointed Executive Chairman, Bihar State Legal Services Authority on 29 November 2022.

-He was elevated as Judge, Patna High Court on 20 June 2011.
+He was elevated as judge of the Patna High Court on 20 June 2011.

 Upon transfer, he joined the High Court of Andhra Pradesh on 10 October 2021.

-Re-transferred to Patna High Court on 20 June 2022.
+He was re-transferred to Patna High Court on 20 June 2022.

-Elevated further to the Supreme Court on 06 February 2023.
+He was elevated to the Supreme Court on 6 February 2023.

-He is amongst the few Judges elevated directly without serving as a High Court Chief Justice.
+He is amongst the few judges elevated directly without serving as a chief justice of the High Court.